Here you’ll find answers to the questions we get asked the most about credit correction.

 Is credit correction a scam?

-Unfortunately, not all credit repair companies operate lawfully.
-So, if you decide to work with a credit repair organisation, you want to be sure it’s legitimate.
-Turner Little strictly follow regulations that the government have put in place to protect you from shady credit repair practices and give you peace of mind.
+Unfortunately, not all providers of credit correction services operate lawfully.
+So, if you decide to work with such an organisation, you want to be sure that it is legitimate.
+Turner Little strictly follow regulations that the government have put in place to protect you from providers who engage in dubious credit correction practices and give you peace of mind.

 How should you choose a credit correction agent?